Dollarweed (Hydrocotyle spp.), also known as pennywort, is a warm-season perennial weed. It gets the common name, dollarweed, from its silver

 Landscape Beds: In landscape beds, dollarweed can be hand dug or controlled with an herbicide.
 Dollarweed is a perennial weed that can emerge from seeds, tubers, and rhizomes.
 Once dollarweed has made its way into the landscape bed, an herbicide may be necessary if hand pulling is not practical.

 Glyphosate can be used for spot treatments around ornamental plants.
 Glyphosate is a non-selective herbicide that should be used with caution.
 Spray with a 3% Glyphosate solution in a pump-up sprayer for dollarweed control.
-Do not allow glyphosate spray mist to contact ornamental foliage or stems as severe injury will occur.
+Follow label directions for mixing and use.
+Do not allow glyphosate spray mist to contact ornamental foliage or stems, as severe injury will occur.
 A cardboard shield may be used to prevent glyphosate spray from drifting to nearby ornamentals.
 Examples of products containing glyphosate in homeowner sizes are:

 - Roundup Original Concentrate,